 The character is the archnemesis in both the show and comics, but the show really makes him out to be a more complicated character, thanks to Antony Starr’s brilliant acting.
 The comics makes him an oversized child with far too much power for his own good, while the TV show delves far further into his inner psyche to explain his motives and actions.
 He’s got a bizarre Oedipus complex in the show and, although still hateful, is a far more human character than what you get in the comics.
 Kudos for Eric Kripke, who developed the TV show!

-Although it takes itself less seriously, The Boys ironically takes on a greater number of serious issues than are tackled in Watchmen — by far.
+Although it takes itself less seriously, The Boys season two ironically takes on a greater number of serious issues than are tackled in Watchmen — by far.
 In a New Yorker article, Erin Moriarty (Starlight) made reference to this generality in capturing the spirit of the age, which contrasts by placing importance on a single issue.
 “What we’re mainly satirizing is the zeitgeist,” she said.

 The Boys season two might not be an Emmy-nominated heavyweight like Watchman, but just because it doesn’t deal with racism directly like the TV adaptation of Alan Moore’s graphic novel masterpiece doesn’t make The Boys season two any less relevant to the modern age, nor deaf to its issues.
 So far, season two has critiqued social media role models, prodigy children losing their childhood, self-image (even among men) and much more.
 There really is something in The Boys season two for everyone.